kalilou/ecs-kms-blueprint/README.md

 # How it works

-- Create bucket which should contain the docker secrets
+- Create bucket which will contain the docker encrypted secrets
 - Create the KMS key in your AWS account and assign the correct policy with the following actions and assign resources which are allow to perform those actions.
 ```
 [